 - Anti-anxiety drugs

-Depression and anxiety are conditions that commonly accompany PTSD, and prescription drugs may assist you to better deal with the symptoms.
-However, keep in mind that any medication you take will not entirely relieve you of PTSD.
+Depression and anxiety commonly accompany PTSD, and prescription drugs may assist you in better dealing with the symptoms.
+However, remember that any medication you take will not entirely relieve you of PTSD.
+It may take trial and error before finding the best prescription drug to manage PTSD better.
 Medication, with therapy, is the most effective approach to treating PTSD.
-It may take some trial and error before you find the best prescription drug to assist you in better managing PTSD.

-There are three types of psychotherapy that are proven to be extremely helpful in overcoming PTSD:
+Three types of psychotherapy are proven to be extremely helpful in overcoming PTSD:

-Cognitive Behavioral Therapy (CBT): The most effective way to coping with the negative thoughts that commonly accompanies PTSD is with CBT.
+Cognitive Behavioral Therapy (CBT): The most effective way to cope with the negative thoughts that commonly accompany PTSD is with CBT.
 CBT will encourage you to change your thought process to a more positive way of thinking.
-Over time, this can help you be in a better mood and may allow you to have fewer PTSD symptoms.
-You can typically expect to enroll in a 12-week treatment program to enable you to get the most benefits from CBT.
-Sessions may last from 60-90 minutes, so you will want to prepare so that you can fully commit to your therapy.
+Over time, this can help you be in a better mood and may allow you fewer PTSD symptoms.
+You can typically expect to enroll in a 12-week treatment program to get the most benefits from CBT.
+Sessions may last 60-90 minutes, so you must thoroughly prepare to commit to your therapy.

 Prolonged Exposure Therapy (PET): With PET, you will work on confronting whatever has been bothering you due to the traumatic event.
-Doing this work to alleviate your symptoms will allow you to lead a happier and healthier life.
-During PET, you will make a list of situations that you fear and these are often situations that remind you of the traumatic event.
-Through guidance from your therapist, you will gradually begin to expose yourself to your fears.
-Your therapist will also encourage you to focus on your breathing to enable you to better cope while working through your fears.
+This work to alleviate your symptoms will allow you to lead a happier and healthier life.
+During PET, you will make a list of situations you fear, which often remind you of the traumatic event.
+You will gradually begin exposing yourself to your fears through guidance from your therapist.
+Your therapist will also encourage you to focus on your breathing to enable you to feel better and cope while working through your fears.

-Stress Inoculation Training (SIT): This method of psychotherapy can last for a few months and can be very effective.
-It’s common to do SIT with a group of people who also have PTSD, this way you can share as little or as much as you’d like about the details of your experience.
+Stress Inoculation Training (SIT): This psychotherapy method can last a few months and be very effective.
 SIT will demonstrate techniques such as massage and breathing methods that may assist in alleviating your stress.
+It’s common to do SIT with a group of people who also have PTSD; this way, you can share as little or as much as you’d like about the details of your experience.

 There are strategies that you can do on your own to help with PTSD.
-Incorporating various strategies into your daily life can be useful and enable you to feel better in both the short and long-term.
+Incorporating various techniques into your daily life can be helpful and enable you to feel better in both the short and long term.
 Some self-care strategies that you can try include:

-A Healthy Diet: The foods you eat every day have a tremendous impact on your health and well-being.
-Incorporating nutritious foods that are low in fat and sugar can be helpful in reducing depression and anxiety.
-Be sure to choose more servings of fruits, vegetables, and lean meats rather than sweets and foods that are highly processed.
+A Healthy Diet: The foods you eat daily tremendously impact your health and well-being.
+Incorporating nutritious foods low in fat and sugar can help reduce depression and anxiety.
+Be sure to choose more servings of fruits, vegetables, and lean meats rather than sweets and highly processed foods.

-Join a Support Group: Communicating with a group of individuals going through the same things you are, helps you feel like you’re not alone.
+Join a Support Group: Communicating with individuals going through the same things helps you feel like you’re not alone.
 Human connection is so important when you’re struggling.
-Find a community of people that you can reach out to and communicate with routinely.
+Find a community of people you can reach out to and communicate with routinely.

 Start an Exercise Routine: One of the best things you can do for your physical and mental well-being is to be more active.
-Taking the time to go for a long walk or making a trip to the gym can help release endorphins, and this is an efficient way to instantly boost your mood.
+Taking the time to go for a long walk or going to the gym can help release endorphins, which is an efficient way to boost your mood instantly.
 Be sure to work towards a routine that you enjoy and that will help you stay active.

 Keep a Journal: Working to identify your feelings and what may trigger negative emotions when living with PTSD is something you should consider doing.
 Regular journaling will give you the most optimal results from your efforts.

-Create Daily Affirmations: Have a list of positive and affirming statements that you can say out loud each day.
-This may be helpful in becoming stronger and more able to cope with the symptoms of PTSD.
-You may find that you tend to say these affirmations to yourself as the day continues to progress.
-Repeating affirmations may feel forced or unnatural, to begin with, but can be very helpful over time.
+Create Daily Affirmations: Have a list of positive and affirming statements you can say out loud each day.
+This may help them become stronger and more able to cope with the symptoms of PTSD.
+You may likely say these affirmations to yourself as the day progresses.
+Repeating affirmations may feel forced or unnatural, but it can be beneficial over time.

 Finding a Therapist for PTSD or Trauma

-You can live a happy life, one that enables you to reach your full potential, even if you have PTSD.
-The key to doing so may largely rest in working with a licensed professional.
-Numerous online therapists possess the qualifications to help you learn practical techniques and coping strategists to lead a better life with PTSD.
+You can live a happy life that enables you to reach your full potential, even if you have PTSD.
+The key to doing so may predominantly be working with a licensed professional.
+Numerous online therapists possess the qualifications to help you learn practical techniques and coping strategies to lead a better life with PTSD.
 Finding a therapist can be done with ease and efficiency on our website.

-Don’t suffer needlessly when there are hope and help.
+Don’t suffer when there is hope and help.
 You are worth the time and effort it takes to get to a more positive place.

-If you feel suicidal at any point and need a person to talk to immediately, you can get assistance by reaching out to an online hotline and speaking to a professional.
+If you feel suicidal at any point and need a person to talk to immediately, you can get assistance by contacting an online hotline and speaking to a professional.
 It’s essential to talk to the right professional that will allow you to get past this challenging time and enable you to have a better quality of life.

 - American Psychiatric Association (2017, January).
 What Is Post-traumatic Stress Disorder?
 Retrieved March 31, 2009 from: https://www.psychiatry.org/patients-families/ptsd/what-is-ptsd